 Plaintiffs' position is irreconcilable with ICTA.
-Their declaration that "Congress confirmed that [documentary proof of citizenship] is not 'necessary to enable the appropriate State election official to assess . . . eligibility'" [Doc.
-76 at 10] collides with the Supreme Court's admonition that the NVRA permits-and may indeed require-the EAC to accede to States' demands for a proof of citizenship component on the Federal Form.
+Their declaration that "the NVRA prohibits the Federal Form from categorically requiring DPOC" [Doc.
+37 at 11] collides with the Supreme Court's admonition that the NVRA actually permits-and may indeed require-the EAC to accede to States' demands for a proof of citizenship component on the Federal Form.
 See ICTA, 570 U.S. at 19-20.
 Further, as noted above, Section 9(b)'s 'necessity' criterion governs both the Federal Form and any State Form that is used to register voters in federal elections.
 Far from ratifying Plaintiffs' theory that Section 9(b) precludes a documentary proof of citizenship element, the Supreme Court expressly cited Arizona's mandate as an "example" of how, pursuant to Section 9(b), "state-developed forms may require information the Federal Form does not."
 Id. at 12.
 In other words, ICTA held only that States cannot unilaterally append their own bespoke mandates to the Federal Form.
 But it recognized the EAC's and the States' respective powers under Section 9(b) to incorporate documentary proof of citizenship requirements into the Federal Form and individual State Forms.

-This Court is "bound by the Supreme Court's considered dicta almost as firmly as by the Court's outright holdings."
-McCoy v.
-Mass.
-Institute of Tech., 950 F.3d 13, 19 (1st Cir.
-1991).
 The Supreme Court in ICTA pointedly left open the door to documentary proof of citizenship requirements in the Federal Form and individual State Forms; the Plaintiffs cannot here peremptorily close it.